Cameroon

 Implementation

-Remotely installed RFCx hardware successfully captured continuous ambient forest noise for weeks throughout our testing.
+Continuous, automated, remote acoustic monitoring: Remotely installed RFCx hardware successfully captured continuous ambient forest noise for weeks throughout our testing.
 To underscore the accomplishment, we believe that this is the first instance of continuous 24/7 acoustic coverage of the forest surrounding Mbang, and the resultant data have already led to a number of discoveries.
-(See data on page X)Automatic detection/classification of vehicle traffic
+(See data on page X)

-Originally designed to detect chainsaws, the RFCx system was successfully adapted to explicitly identify different types of vehicles based on sound signatures.
+Automatic detection/classification of vehicle traffic: Originally designed to detect chainsaws, the RFCx system was successfully adapted to explicitly identify different types of vehicles based on sound signatures.
 Included in this development: motorcycles, trucks & cars (Trucks: Figure XX, Motorcycles: Figure XX).
-Additionally, RFCx demonstrated our ability to detect chainsaws frequencies in Cameroon.
-This explicit analysis, as we often refer to it, was a highlight of our work in Mbang.Auto-support for pre-paid data plans in Cameroon
+Additionally, RFCx demonstrated our ability to detect chainsaw frequencies in Cameroon.
+This explicit analysis, as we often refer to it, was a highlight of our work in Mbang.

-For the first time in any environmental context, RFCx has developed a software technique for using inexpensive, pay-as-you-go SIM cards to stream large amounts of data.
-In doing so, we are able to automatically transfer hitherto unprecedented amounts of raw environmental data out of the forest over the existing GSM network (approx..
-200+MB/day per device), at a cost of about 300 XAF/day .
-Even in our initial testing, such a technique may cut the cost of standard
+Auto-support for prepaid data plans in Cameroon: For the first time in any environmental context, RFCx has developed a software technique that uses inexpensive, pay-as-you-go SIM cards to stream large amounts of data.
+In doing so, we can automatically transfer hitherto unprecedented amounts of raw environmental data out of the forest via the existing GSM network (approx. 200+ MB/day per device) at a cost of about 300 XAF/day.
+Even in our initial testing, such a technique may cut the cost of standard GSM data transfer plans by over 70%.
+Our software is intended to be adapted to work in other devices as well, potentially driving down the cost of other GSM-linked conservation technologies, including camera traps.

-In some instances RFCx devices successfully transmitted data at a distance of about 40km from the nearest cell tower.
-Additionally, device software was improved to withstand the particularly slow/unreliable nature of network connectivity in Central Africa (including high request latencies exceeding 1-2 minutes)Acoustic Anomaly detection via Machine Learning
+Increased GSM range & tolerance of high latency: In some instances, RFCx devices successfully transmitted data at a distance of about 40km from the nearest cell tower.
+Additionally, device software was improved to withstand the particularly slow/unreliable nature of network connectivity in Central Africa (including high request latencies exceeding 1-2 minutes)

-In contrast to our explicit analysis, which looks for specific noises (vehicles/chainsaws), we also successfully demonstrated an alternative method of acoustic analysis which leverages modern machine-learning algorithms to detect any anomalous sounds picked up by our devices.
-This will lead the way toward, perhaps, voice identification and biodiversity surveys based solely on audio streams.Manual data off-loading
+Acoustic Anomaly detection via Machine Learning: In contrast to our explicit analysis, which looks for specific noises (vehicles/chainsaws), we also successfully demonstrated an alternative acoustic analysis method that leverages modern machine-learning algorithms to detect any anomalous sounds picked up by our devices.
+This will lead the way toward, perhaps, voice identification and biodiversity surveys based solely on audio streams.

-Successful alerts/audio analysis achieved during the testing included chainsaws (logging), motorcycles (poaching) and trucks/vehicles (logging and poaching) in key areas of the FMU.
+Successful alerts/audio analysis achieved during the testing included chainsaws (logging), motorcycles (poaching), and trucks/vehicles (logging and poaching) in key areas of the FMU.

 366 trucks38 motorcycles